How to Test for Gluten Intolerance and Celiac Disease

 The Key to Gluten Intolerance Testing

-At the end of the day, I tell my patients that your body knows better than any test.
-If your symptoms disappear when you take gluten out of your diet and return when you add it back in –even if you have a negative test result – you still have an issue with gluten so don’t eat it!
+As I often told the patents in my clinic: Your body knows better than any test.
+If your symptoms disappear when you take gluten out of your diet and return when you add it back in — even if you have a negative test result — you still have an issue with gluten.
+So don’t eat it

-I often get a lot of comments from readers when I write about giving gluten up for 30 days to test for gluten sensitivity.
-To clarify, I am not referring to testing for celiac; the gold standard to diagnose celiac disease is still an intestinal biopsy.
-Identifying celiac disease is important since it is an autoimmune disease and it can put you at risk for long-term complications if not properly addressed.
+I often get a lot of comments from readers when I write about giving gluten up for 30 days as part of a gluten sensitivity test.
+I want to be clear that I am not referring to celiac disease testing.
+The gold standard to diagnose celiac disease is still an intestinal biopsy.
+Identifying celiac disease is important because it is an autoimmune disease.
+Therefore, it can put you at risk for long-term complications if not properly addressed.

 Symptoms of Celiac Disease